CPNV-ES/LiveCoding/docs/games/create_one.md

 # Create your own game

-LiveCoding platform is designed independently to the game.
+Games are and must be developed independently of the LiveCoding platform.
-So you can design easily craft our own game and use it in the platform.
+We recomend developping game using the starter game and following this documentation.
 **This guide explain the base concepts for creating a game**

 ## Providers